stacyford/portfolio/docs/about/resume.md

 #### Grant Prideco, The Woodlands, TX, 6/2000 to 2/2008
 **Security and Compliancy Admin**, 2/06 to 2/08
-* Solely responsible for employee data security changes on the network
+* Solely responsible for employee data security changes on the network.
 * Managed SOX compliancy data in the IT department, serving as main point of contact for external and internal audit.
 * Ensured user data access met SOX compliance needs.